Skip to main content

 Using --docker-run starts the local container that acts as the intercept handler so that it uses the same network as the container that runs the telepresence daemon.
 It will also have the remote volumes mounted in the same way as the remote container that it intercepts.

 If you want to curl your remote service, you'll need to do that from a container that shares the daemon container's network.
-You can find the network using telepresence status:
+Telepresence provides a curl command that will do just that.

 % Total % Received % Xferd Average Speed Time Time Time Current